image of friends with healthy boundaries

 Importance of boundaries?

-Boundaries play an important role in establishing one’s identity and maintaining self care.
+Boundaries play an important role in establishing one’s identity and maintaining self-care.
 In setting expectations for ourselves and for other people to be held accountable we are supported in acknowledging, honouring and respecting our emotional, psychological and physical needs.
-‘Boundaries protect the things that are of value to you’ and this whilst this may differ from person to person, it is always important.
+‘Boundaries protect the things that are of value to you’ and whilst this may differ from person to person, it is always important.

 How can Positive Wellbeing Psychology help?